The Juvenile Defense Attorneys You Need

-Minors who have been accused of committing a crime can either have the matter resolved informally at an intake hearing or through the courts.
+Minors accused of committing a crime in Maryland can either have the matter resolved informally at an intake hearing or through the courts.
 Some charges, such as shoplifting or second-degree assault, can be resolved at an informal intake hearing with community service or perhaps no need to do anything further at all.
 There are many times, however, when the matter is forwarded to the court for judicial proceedings.

 Connect with a juvenile justice attorney and help move your minor’s case along in a lawful manner.
-Your minor’s case will be handled with discretion and care by the best juvenile criminal defense attorney in Annapolis.
-Contact us today at (410) 760-6008 to schedule a consultation with a juvenile delinquency attorney.
+A compassionate and highly skilled juvenile criminal defense attorney will handle your minor’s case with discretion and care.
+Contact our Pasadena office today at 410-650-8543 or send an email to schedule a consultation.